powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     Note that positions for elements not included in the dataframe are computed using the current layout algorithm.

-We can further customize the NAD diagram using the NadCustomizer.
+We can further customize the NAD diagram using the NadProfile.
 For example, to set the labels of the NAD branches and the arrows direction, using a dataframe:

 .. code-block:: python